mehdi-lamrani/python-alchemy/README.md

 #### TODO ####

-- When you're all set, and that both your datbases and User tables are successfully tested, you may proceed to the application
+- When you're all set, and both your datbases and User tables are successfully tested, you may proceed to the application

 - Create users, play around with the API, switch SQL engines, and check/assert that the content of the User Tables changes accordingly.